mdxng/gio/docs/design-decisions/design-decisions.md

 ### Decision

-We chose to use Bootstraps because by using their CSS templates we are able to have the same style and modern look throuout the website, while it is less time consuming and effectiv.
+We chose to use Bootstraps because by using their CSS templates we are able to have the same style and modern look throughout the website, while it is less time consuming and effectively.
 But of course there will be parts to use our own CSS.
 The Idea of using Bootstraps was Dao Minh Duong Nguyen's.